Child statement of rights

 You have the right to live somewhere safe

 Your social worker must tell you how you should be treated by your caregivers.
 They will check the caregiver, their whānau and their whare to make sure you’ll be safe and cared for.
 They will also make sure your caregiver has a plan in place about how to support you.

 Your social worker will tell you about your caregivers and help you to meet them before you go to live with them if possible.

 Your social worker will visit you often.
 They will check you are safe, being looked after, having fun and spending time with people you know.

-They will help you, your family, whānau, hapū, iwi and other people who are important to you, to stay close and connected.
+They will help you, your whānau, hapū, iwi, and other people who are important to you, to stay close and connected.
 They will also make sure you learn about your whakapapa, so you know and can be proud of where you come from.
-And help you to know about and be part of your culture, language and religion.
+And help you to know about and be part of your culture, reo and religion.